-DUI/DWI – Long Term Collateral Effects
+What Are The Long Term Collateral Effects Of A DWI?

-A DUI/DWI is forever.
+A DUI/DWI is forever

 Some believe that a first time DUI/DWI at least in some parts of Maryland has very little impact.
 Indeed, with no “bad facts” – no outrageous conduct, no extraordinarily high breath test, many people pleading guilty will end up with a moderate fine, probably under $500.00, a period of probation that may or may not be unsupervised, one time attendance at the Victim Impact Panel sponsored by MADD, and completion of alcohol classes, and very likely Probation Before Judgment (PBJ), meaning no conviction and no points on the driving record.

 The reality can be far different.
 I have received calls from several people asking for help to have DUI/DWI charges expunged now that they have completed probation and several years have passed.
 Unfortunately, DUI/DWI’s in Maryland can not be expunged, regardless of how much time has elapsed, even if the outcome was a PBJ.
-Unlike most criminal charges, Maryland law specifically precludes expungement.
+Unlike most criminal charges, Maryland law specifically precludes Expungement.

 The common thread in each of the calls is that the DUI/DWI happened several years ago.
 However, potential employers are finding these old charges and denying employment or contracts because of them.
 Two individuals had similar stories: both had previously done contract work going back several years, but were denied new employment with the same employer – one a private company, the other a government agency, hence their desire to expunge.